* Mail-In Rebates:

 EVGA GTX 950 SC Single ACX 2.0 2GB GDDR5: Trusted brand/Cheapest, solid, entry level GPU out there on a Black Friday discount/Runs LoL at 200+fps.

-Thermaltake Core V21: Starting to like the Tt brand/Design is not boring yet not too extravagant(Just right)/I'm very happy with the build quality for the price/Has window/Lots of space to work with and in/looks good on my desk(Especially if glowing).
+Thermaltake Core V21: Starting to like the Tt brand/Design is not boring yet not too extravagant(Just right)/I'm very happy with the build quality for the price/Has window/Lots of space to work with and in/looks good on my desk(Especially when LED lit).

 EVGA 500W 80+: Trusted brand/Black Friday Discount/Black Firday Discount(I repeated on purpose because there is pretty much no other reason for getting this)/other than 500W being plenty enough for future single GPU upgrades.
 Note: Not suggested though, but I'll do it anyway.